Casey and Andy: Reception

 Reviewing If I Were An Evil Overlord by Martin H. Greenberg and Russell Davis for the MIT Science Fiction Society of the Massachusetts Institute of Technology, Jake Beal favoured the novel in comparison to Casey and Andy as "an evergreen source of geek meta-humor", in particular the events of the webcomic's "Quantum Crook!" story arc.

 Sergei and Morag Lewis of Toothy Cat comparatively compared the series to fellow webcomic College Roomies from Hell, described as "another 'me and my mates' comic", with both being "[n]otable for some really quite insane plots and a lack of characters", in addition to "[l]ong stretches of random gags, interspersed with long plots which require accurate quantum physics to navigate provides an interesting tempo", further praising the series' "occasional 'solve this riddle' strips, which would be better if the riddles used were less well known", but nonetheless as "[s]till a nice touch.".

 Discussing the role of Death as a concept in the narratives of massively multiplayer online role-playing games, such as Final Fantasy XIV, Eliot Lefebvre of Engadget described the third major approach to the concept as "the Casey & Andy approach, which involves treating the whole thing as the most natural arrangement in the world.
 You die and come back from death over and over.".

 While criticising the art style of the series as "look[ing] like it was drawn in MS Paint", Larsson of Trevliga Scenarion described the series as "prov[ing] the old thesis that a great cartoon can't do without a good script, while a simple cartoon will do as long as the script is great", concluding the series to be a "wonderfully funny and intelligent" read worth re-reading multiple times.

-I. Hank of Ricochet praised the series as "a webcomic about mad science" which would "[o]ccasionally [b]reak into a story with some actual continuity", criticising the series' "character development [as] never Andy Weir’s strong point" but complimenting "[w]hat he does really, really well [a]s gadgets".
+I. Hank of Ricochet praised the series as "a webcomic about mad science" which would "occasionally break into a story with some actual continuity", criticising the series' "character development [as] never Andy Weir’s strong point" but complimenting "what he does really, really well is gadgets".